All Around Down Under

 Helen Hundley, violin

-Many thanks to Danny Spooner for the album.
+Many thanks to Danny Spooner for the LP.

 We made this record for a number of reasons.
 Primarily as a tribute to Australian folksong which has given us both so much.
 Then as a memorial to Frank Traynor who created a venue for folk music that became known around the world, and who continually encouraged young singers in their craft and in the development of a professional approach.
 Then also as a thank-you to singers and enthusiasts, and to people like Andrew Pattison and Jill Gartrell for their continued investment in and support for folk music in Australia.